fwenzel/fredericiana/README.md

 fredericiana.com
 ================
-This is the Jekyll-based, 2012 redesign of my blog *fredericiana.com*.
+This is the source code for my blog *fredericiana.com*.

 Requirements
 ------------